SeppiaBrilla/University-notes/Combinatorial Decision Making and Optimization/EUF theory.md

-EUF = Equality with Uninterpreted Functions theory, is a way to reason over problems without assuming what the funcions does.
-It is usefull when we are dealing with functions very difficult to compute.
+EUF = Equality with Uninterpreted Functions theory, is a way to reason over problems without assuming what the functions do.
+It is useful when we are dealing with functions very difficult to compute.
 Example:
 $$
 a * (f(b) + f(c)) = d \wedge b * (f(a) + f(c)) \neq d \wedge a = b